jpr2016git/architecture-center/docs/framework/security/design-governance.md

 Before defining the policies, consider:
 - How is the organization’s security monitored, audited, and reported?
 Is there mandatory reporting?
-- Are the existing security practices are working?
+- Are the existing security practices working?
 - Are there new requirements?
 - Are there any requirements specific to industry, government, or regulatory requirements?